 The ResearchLab New Social Housing is coordinated by a Curatorial Team responsible for proposing the thematic focus, designing the programme and selecting the participants.

-For every Summer School a Faculty consisting of internationally renowned scholars in diverse fields and disciplines is nominated.
+A Faculty consisting of internationally renowned scholars in diverse fields and disciplines is nominated.

-The members of the faculty commit themselves to commenting on the submitted thesis projects as well as to active participation in the organisation of the Summer School – by holding a talk, by participating in a round table, by organizing a workshop and/or by carrying out Fieldwork.
+The members of the faculty commit themselves to commenting on the submitted thesis projects as well as to active participation in the organisation – by holding a talk, by participating in a round table, by organizing a workshop and/or by carrying out Fieldwork.
 The faculty members hold expertise in all relevant fields of housing research (urban development and regeneration, community organising, architecture and housing construction, land policy and land management, spatial planning, sociology, real estate and project development, etc.).

 Simon Güntner (TU Wien)

 is professor of Spatial Sociology at the TU Wien.
 His main areas of research include poverty, migration and urban development.
 He has been involved in various European research projects and city networks focusing on issues such as urban regeneration, participation, housing policies and social services.

 is University Assistant (PostDoc) and coordinating the Research Center New Social Housing at the TU Wien.
 Additionally, she is project manager of an EU-project at the department of Social Design – Arts as Urban Innovation at the University of Applied Arts Vienna.
 Her main research interests are in the area of urban design/architecture, housing/informality, social infrastructures and inter- and transdisciplinary research.

 is professor for Housing and Design at the Faculty of Architecture and Spatial Planning, TU Wien, and partner of feld72 architekten zt gmbh.